Jardo72/python-graph-alg-lib/README.md

 ### Test Code
 The test code is concentrated in the [tests](./tests) directory, which is just a flat structure of modules with test code.
 For each of the library modules listed in the [Library Code](#library-code) section, there is a corresponding test module.
 The names of all test modules start with the prefix `test_`, so that PyTest can recognize them as test modules.
 Within each test module, test methods are grouped to test suite classes.
 A test suite class is a simple class serving as collection (grouping) of test methods exercising the same functionality.
 All test dependencies are captured in the [test dependencies](./test-requirements.txt) file.
-Visualization of the diagrams used by the test code can be found in the [test-graphs](./test-graphs) directory.
+Visualizations of the graphs used by the test code can be found in the [test-graphs](./test-graphs) directory.

 ## Creation of Distribution Package
 In order to build the distribution package, execute the following command in the root directory of the project: